konradartur/SNOW/README.md

 1. Download dataset from: https://www.kaggle.com/dansbecker/food-101
 2. Unpack file `archive.zip` into `data/food` (only contents of dir `food-101` should be extracted).
 3. There should be directories `data/food/images`, `data/food/meta`.

+## Running

+To run snow use `snow.py`.
+If you want to change device, remember to do it in both `snow.py` and `models/resnet50_delta.py`!

+To run transfer learning approach use `main.py`.